sitara-systems/sitara-asio/README.md

 A wrapper to simplify using the ASIO library in openFrameworks.

 ## Requirements
+This addon unfortunately does *NOT* work with the project generator, due to ofxAsio being a header-only library and oddities with how the project generators adds libraries.

 You'll need to point your IDE to the ASIO library in the `libs/` folder.
-There is a property sheet in `config` that will do this for you.
+There is a property sheet in the `config` folder that will do this for you in Visual Studio.
+What this property sheet does is:

+* Add `ASIO_STANDLONE` and `_WIN32_WINNT=0x0501` to the PreProcessor definitions.
+* Make sure `asio-1.10.6\include` is added to your include paths.

+After doing this, you'll need to add all files in `ofxAsio\src` to your project to be compiled.

 This addon has been tested with openFrameworks v0.9.1